Top five car Easter eggs

 If you’re looking for hidden features, then look no further than Tesla.
 The vehicle's volume goes up to 11, in reference to This is Spinal Tap, and Elon Musk always goes one louder in many other ways.

-By holding the ‘T’ button on your infotainment screen and entering the code "holiday", this will cause a light show set to the tune of Wizards in Winter by Trans-Siberian Orchestra to begin and the Falcon Wing doors to swing up and mimic flying.
+We might be a few months late with this one but by holding the ‘T’ button on your infotainment screen and entering the code "holiday", this will cause a light show set to the tune of Wizards in Winter by Trans-Siberian Orchestra to begin.
+Then the Falcon Wing doors will swing up and mimic flying.

 Simply Clever: Skoda Kodiaq